torsteins/inf102f18-mandatory2/README.md

 ## [2]&nbsp;&nbsp; Graphs (40 points)

+There are [hints](hints) available for all these problems, but you should definitely try to solve them without looking first.
+For problems (b) and (c) there also exists more elegant solutions than what the hints describe, so you should try to find those if you can.

 **a)** Write a class `WheresMyInternet` that solves the Kattis problem [wheresmyinternet](https://uib.kattis.com/problems/wheresmyinternet)

 **b)** Write a class `Grid` that solves the Kattis problem [grid](https://uib.kattis.com/problems/grid) using a breath-first search